 3. Dal Bhaat

-Dal Bhaat is a traditional Napalese dish that is quite a craze in many parts of Nepal, Bangladesh, and India.
+Dal Bhaat is a traditional food of Sikkim that is quite a craze in many parts of Nepal, Bangladesh, and India.
 The combination is that of boiled rice and lentil soup.
-Many parts of India call this dish as Dal Chaawal.
-The Sikkimese population love their share of Dal Bhaat as their everyday meal.
-The lentil soup can differentiate in flavors from places to places with a certain ingredients remaining static everywhere, like salt, turmeric, and a little spice.
-The mixture of boiled rice and lentil soup is a comfort meal for many that is considered to satiate their taste palette to the core.
+Many parts of India call this dish Dal Chaawal.
+The Sikkimese population loves their share of Dal Bhaat as their everyday meal.
+The lentil soup can differentiate in flavors from places to places with certain ingredients remaining static everywhere, like salt, turmeric, and a little spice.
+The mixture of boiled rice and lentil soup is a comfort meal for many that are considered to satiate their taste palette to the core.
 If you want to keep things simple and have light meals, Daal Bhaat could be your ultimate choice of food item to relish.

 Where to eat: Parivar restaurant, Osm restaurant

 Suggested Read: 9 Cosy Homestays In Sikkim That Are As Good As Home